jfrelinger/fcm/docs/source/advanced.rst

 The :py:class`fcm.statistics.DPMixtureModel` is used to describe these mixtures of Gaussians and estimate the weights (pis), means (mus), and covariances (sigmas) of the distribution.
-Using the :py:mod:`dpmix` module we have two methods of estimating these parameters, markov chain monte carlo (mcmc) and bayesian expectation maximizion (bem)
+Using the :py:mod:`dpmix` module we have two methods of estimating these parameters, markov chain monte carlo (mcmc) and bayesian expectation maximization (bem)

 Fitting the model using MCMC